 5.3.
-The Supplier warrants that the Services performed under each Scope of Work or Service Schedule will perform substantially in accordance with the agreed Specification for a period of three months from Acceptance.
+The Supplier warrants that the Services performed under each Scope of Work or Service Schedule will perform substantially in accordance with the agreed Specification for a period of two months from Acceptance.
 If the Services do not so perform, the Supplier shall, for no additional charge, carry out any work necessary in order to ensure that the Services substantially comply with the Specification.

 5.4.
 The warranty shall not apply to the extent that any failure of the Services to perform substantially in accordance with the Specification is caused by any Materials or caused by any defect caused directly by the Customer.

 5.5.
 This agreement sets out the full extent of the Supplier’s obligations and liabilities in respect of the supply of the Services.
 All conditions, warranties or other terms concerning the Services which might otherwise be implied into this agreement or any collateral contract (whether by statute or otherwise) are hereby expressly excluded.

 6.1.
 If the Client ceases to pay his debts in the ordinary course of business or cannot pay his debts as they become due or is deemed to be unable to pay its debts or have a winding-up petition issued against it or being a person who commits an act of bankruptcy or has a bankruptcy petition issued against him, Supplier without prejudice to other remedies shall:

 6.1.1.
 Have the right not to proceed further with the contract or any other work for the Client and be entitled to charge for work already carried out (whether completed or not) and materials purchased for the Client.
 Such charge to be an immediate debt due to him.